 1 cup cider, divided into 1/4- and 3/4-cup amounts

-7 tablespoons dark brown sugar
+7 tablespoons dark brown sugar1 teaspoon lemon juice

 1 pinch kosher salt